-- 12. In this ISQC, the following terms have the meanings attributed below: - (a) Date of report The date that the practitioner dates the report.
-[Issue C.1] - (b) Engagement documentation The record of work performed, results obtained, and conclusions the practitioner reached (terms such as "working papers" or "workpapers" are sometimes used). - (c) Engagement partner2 The partner or other person in the firm who is responsible for the engagement and its performance, and for the report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body.
+- 12. In this ISQC, the following terms have the meanings attributed below: - (a) Date of report The date selected by the practitioner to date the report. - (b) Engagement documentation The record of work performed, results obtained, and conclusions the practitioner reached (terms such as "working papers" or "workpapers" are sometimes used). - (c) Engagement partner2 The partner or other person in the firm who is responsible for the engagement and its performance, and for the report that is issued on behalf of the firm, and who, where required, has the appropriate authority from a professional, legal or regulatory body.